Insurance investors at risk of euro hit - Swiss Re

-LONDON European insurers could face losses big enough to wipe out a quarter of their shareholders' equity if the euro zone's most critically-indebted nations were to default, according to Swiss Re RUKN.VX, the world's No.2 reinsurer.
+LONDON Dec 1 European insurers could face losses big enough to wipe out a quarter of their shareholders' equity if the euro zone's most critically-indebted nations were to default, according to Swiss Re, the world's No.2 reinsurer.

-The sector, a heavy investor in sovereign bonds, would lose up to 143 billion euros (122.6 billion pounds) in the event of a restructuring or default requiring a 50 percent writedown in Greek, Irish, Portuguese, Spanish and Italian debt, Swiss Re said on Thursday.
+The sector, a heavy investor in sovereign bonds, would lose up to 143 billion euros ($192.5 billion) in the event of a restructuring or default requiring a 50 percent writedown in Greek, Irish, Portuguese, Spanish and Italian debt, Swiss Re said on Thursday.

 Insurers would be cushioned from the impact of a mass sovereign default by their ability to share losses with policyholders, and to offset them against future tax bills, Swiss Re senior economist Darren Pain said.